 However, a direct application of the above approach does not necessarily yield Theorem~\ref{thm:main}.
 One difficulty is that weighted utilitarian optimal allocations, where the weights lie on the boundary of the simplex, are not necessarily Pareto-optimal.
 Another issue is that the optimal solutions may form a high-dimensional object (actually, a polytope), which could require reallocating many items to transition from one optimal allocation to another for the given weight.
 To address these issues, we slightly shrink the simplex to ensure that all weights are positive, while preserving the covering condition of the KKM lemma.
-Further, we perturb our objective function to reduce the dimension of each optimal face, establishing Theorem \ref{thm:main}.
+This is actually not done explicitly but with a carefully-chosen expression for the weights that mimics exactly a shrinking of $\Delta^{n-1}$.
+Further, we perturb our objective function to reduce the dimension of each optimal face, establishing Theorem~\ref{thm:main}.
 The number of optimal faces we consider is bounded by a polynomial in the input size when $n$ is a constant, yielding Theorem~\ref{thm:algo}.